Apogee2024/RInvoice-Data-Extraction/README.md

 # RInvoice-Data-Extraction

 This project is designed to extract specific data from PDF invoices in a designated folder and output that data into an Excel file.
-The extracted data can be further used for various purposes such as feeding into a data entry tool.
+The extracted data can be further used for various purposes such as feeding into invoice entry tool.
+Usecases include using this file for entry into quicks and other ERP systems of chocie.

 ## Features
 - Extracts essential data from PDF invoices (e.g., invoice number, tracking number, PO number, serial numbers, etc.).